MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 > [!NOTE]
 > To change the default C and C++ compilers, or the Linker and Archiver used to build the project, use the appropriate entries in the **C/C++ > General** section and the **Linker > General** section.
 These could be set to use a certain version of GCC, or even the Clang compiler, for example.

-## VC++ directories
+## <a name="include_dirs"></a> Include directories and IntelliSense support

+**Visual Studio 2017 version 15.2 and earlier:**
 By default, Visual Studio does not include any system-level include files from the Linux computer.
 For example, items in the **/usr/include** directory are not present in Visual Studio.
 For full [IntelliSense](/visualstudio/ide/using-intellisense) support, you will need to copy those files to some location on your development computer and point Visual Studio to this location.
 One option is to use scp (Secure Copy) to copy the files.
 On Windows 10, you can use [Bash on Windows](https://msdn.microsoft.com/commandline/wsl/about) to run scp.
 For previous versions of Windows, you could use something like [PSCP (PuTTY Secure Copy)](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 You can copy the files by using a command similar to the following: